This post shares with you tried-and-true tips for how to pass the BTLPT.

 - Can you orally communicate your thoughts and messages clearly within a variety of contexts?

 - How’s your writing?
-In addition to communicating your message well, do you have good knowledge of grammatical rules, correct use of accents, appropriate register?
+In addition to communicating your message well, do you have good knowledge of grammatical rules, correct use of accents, and appropriate register?

 If you answered “no” to any of these questions, decide if you want to put in the time and energy needed to improve upon your weaknesses.